 The settlement process begins with an offer from the insurance company and the defendant in the case.
 This may include payment for medical bills, lost wages and costs related to future medical treatment.
 If a worker is permanently or catastrophically injured, he or she may also be able to claim additional work injury compensation for themselves and their families.

 A work injury settlement can be either a lump sum or a structured payment plan.
 A lump sum payment refers to a one-time payment for all medical expenses and benefits under the claim.
 This may mean in some cases that workers must agree not to seek future reimbursement for the injury.
 A structured payment is one where the worker receives regular payments over a specified period of time.

 What Exactly Goes into a Work Injury Settlement?

 Prior to reaching a settlement, the employee and their attorney calculate an amount what they think the work injury payout should be.
 This amount should be sufficient to cover past and future medical expenses and should take into account the following:

 - Pending medical bills including those for emergency transportation, surgeries, hospitalization, cost of rehabilitative therapy etc.

 - Cost of future treatments such as additional surgery or physical therapy.

 - Lost wages and loss of future wages including loss of earning capacity.

 - Attorney's fees and court costs.

 Once the calculation is finalized based on these and other factors, the employee and his or her attorney will negotiate a settlement with the insurance company.
-Once a settlement is reached, a judge will formalize it.
+Once a settlement is reached, a judge will formalize it, but how much you keep is dependent upon a number of factors.
 It is important to know that settlements could take weeks or even months to finalize.
 During this time, it is crucial that you know what your rights are in terms of returning to work.
 If you are unable to reach a settlement, the case will be headed to court.